ignite/cli/docs/guide/blog/comment-blog.md

 * Add comment to existing blog
 * Check if the comment is valid
-* Use CLI to write and display comment
+* Use CLI to write and display comment for each respective post